 When you receive one of these webhooks, you must confirm your receipt of the redaction request by responding with a 200 series status code, and complete the action within 30 days of receipt (unless you're legally required the retain the data).

-When a customer requests deletion of their data from a store owner, Shopify sends a payload on the
+When a store owner requests deletion of data on behalf of a customer, Shopify sends a payload on the

 customers/redact topic to the apps installed on that store.
+If the customer hasn't placed an order in the past six months, then Shopify sends the payload 10 days after their request.
+Otherwise, the the request will be withheld until 6 months have passed.
 If your app has been granted access to the store's customers or orders, then you receive a redaction request webhook with the resource IDs that you need to redact or delete.
 In some cases, a customer record contains only the customer's email address.

 48 hours after a store owner uninstalls your app, Shopify sends you a